 Once you pressed enter you probably noticed nothing happens.
 The model ‘Carmodel’ was created but the results have not been displayed.
 Below is various information you can extract from your model.

 The ‘summary’ function is useful for pulling most of the critical information.
-Below is the code with the output.
+Below is the code for the output.

 > summary(Carmodel) Call: lm(formula = mpg ~ wt, data = mtcars) Residuals: Min 1Q Median 3Q Max -4.5432 -2.3647 -0.1252 1.4096 6.8727 Coefficients: Estimate Std.
 Error t value Pr(>|t|) (Intercept) 37.2851 1.8776 19.858 < 2e-16 *** wt -5.3445 0.5591 -9.559 1.29e-10 *** --- Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1 Residual standard error: 3.046 on 30 degrees of freedom Multiple R-squared: 0.7528, Adjusted R-squared: 0.7446 F-statistic: 91.38 on 1 and 30 DF, p-value: 1.294e-10